mjfernez/fhash/README.md

 (Don't run the script itself as administrator by the way, this sometimes messes things up)

 Any and all contributors welcome.
-Please just make sure any edits are
-1) Compliant with PEP8 (highly recommend this tool for editing: https://github.com/coala/coala)
+Please just make sure any edits are compliant with PEP8 (highly recommend this tool for editing: https://github.com/coala/coala)
-2) Do not have any lines over 95 characters (this is half my screen on 1920x1080 so it fits nicely - not sure if this is a universal standard though)